 A router is a piece of equipment that lets internet-connected devices in your home talk to each other and to the outside world.
 A router is the most important piece of your home’s Internet network.
 It lets your laptop, smartphone, smart TV, and any other device be connected to your home’s Wi-Fi network.

 Router bypass is very common these days.
 Since in private and public entities have routers in their homes, offices, hospitals, and retail centers.

-There are also cybercriminals that attempt to circumvent the router and gain unauthorized access.
-Therefore, it is important for every individual to secure the router from being circumvented.
+Some cybercriminals attempt to circumvent the router and gain unauthorized access.
+Therefore, every individual needs to secure the router from being circumvented.

 What sorts of routers exist?

 - Wired Routers The term “wired routers” refers to any physical medium comprised of cables.
 Copper wire, twisted pair, and fiber optic cables are all viable alternatives.
-A wired network uses wires to connect devices, such as laptops and desktop PCs, to the Internet or another network.
+A wired network connects devices like laptops and desktop PCs to the Internet or another network.

 - Core Routers In large data centers and other networks, the “core” routers are the workhorses.
-This requires the router to have the ability to forward IP packets at full speed across all of its supported high-speed telecommunication ports in the Internet’s core.
+This requires the router to forward IP packets at full speed across all of its supported high-speed telecommunication ports in the Internet’s core.